ArcherBright123/eeleM/README.md

 + DK only takes 1 swing to fully charge Neutral B
 + Has a good vertical recovery.
++ Down Tilt now spikes (Using it onstage), and can be used as a combo starter (Down tilt into up air works well).

 Please Feel Free to Buy Me A Coffee (Although i am too young to drink it) and edit this yourself.
 Thanks!